gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Use frontend for both adjective and noun forms as it's [more common and easier to maintain](https://github.com/gatsbyjs/gatsby/pull/8873#issuecomment-444255465).
 For example, a frontend developer works on the frontend.
 The same goes for backend.

+End users are spelled out with two words, rather than hyphenating with a dash.

 ### Use active voice

 Use active voice instead of passive voice.
 Generally, it's a more concise and